To schedule a campus visit, email us at [email protected]

 - Application Fee

 - After you have completed the online application, click the “submit” button and follow the credit/debit card payment instructions.
 After you pay, you will be returned to the online application, where you will click submit again.
 This completes your submission.

 - Application fees are waived for McNair Scholars if application is submitted by December 15th.

-ApplyYourself will allow you to keep tabs of all parts of your application.
+Slate will allow you to keep tabs on all parts of your application.
 It would be a good idea for you to check on the progress of your application periodically to ensure the timely completion and submission of your application before the deadline.
 The department will NOT notify you when your application is complete.

-If you have questions or problems concerning ApplyYourself, please contact the UMD Graduate School Office directly at (218) 726-7523 or email email@example.com.
-All other questions or problems concerning your application can be directed to the Psychology Department at firstname.lastname@example.org.
+If you have questions or problems concerning Slate, please contact the UMD Graduate School Office directly at (218) 726-7523 or email [email protected].
+All other questions or problems concerning your application can be directed to the UMD Psychology Department at [email protected].